Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Instead, her hands fidgeted on the *tiāndēng*

 “She was...a simple person.
 Pure.
-I was her Sister, and if she had to pull a moon out of the sky for me---for *any* of her sisters---she would give it everything she had.
+I was her Sister, and if she had to pull a moon out of the sky for me - for *any* of her sisters - she would give it everything she had.
 She went so much further for me than I ever went for her…”

 “She sound more like mother than sister,” the Singer observed.